 - A Medline Wipe Protectant Skin Sureprep-to treat the area around the stoma before adhering the wafer to your skin

 - A plastic bag to put soiled paper towels in to properly dispose and remove from the bathroom

-- A hair dryer to dry the area thoroughly before you apply the new ostomer wafer and pouch set
+- A hair dryer to dry the area thoroughly before you apply the new ostomy wafer and pouch set

-So it is easy to see that just in the preparation area that one choice is much easier that doing the other choice.
+So it is easy to see that just in the preparation area that one choice is much easier than doing the other choice.